Logo Voyage

 By bus

-There is no direct bus from Dublin.
-You'd need to travel via Athlone or Galway, a weary trek by either route.
-From Galway, Expressway 52 runs every 3 hours daily via Tuam and Claremorris to Castlebar (1 hr 45 min), Foxford and Ballina.
+There is no direct bus from Dublin: you need to travel via Athlone or Galway, a weary trek by either route.
+From Galway, Expressway 52 runs 6 times a day via Tuam and Claremorris to Castlebar (1 hr 45 min), Foxford and Ballina.
 The slower Bus 456 runs every 3 hours via Headford, Shrule and Ballinrobe to Westport then Castlebar.

-Bus 440 from Westport takes 20 min to Castlebar.
+Bus Éireann 440 from Westport takes 20 min to Castlebar.
 It continues to Knock airport and village, Roscommon and Athlone.
-There are 4 M-Sa and two on Sunday.
+There are 5 M-Sa and three on Sunday.

-Bus Éireann 422 runs three times a day from Castlebar to Balintubber, Ballinrobe, Neale, Cong, Cross, Glencorrib and Headford, where it connects with Burkes Bus to Galway.
+Bus Éireann 422 runs three times a day from Castlebar to Balintubber, Ballinrobe, Neale, Cong, Cross, Glencorrib and Headford.

 Driving from Dublin take M4 / N4 to Longford then N5 all the way to Castlebar, and reckon 3 hours.